 <executor-folder> renaming it to

-After you succesfully install the desired version of KNIME Executor, rename the
+After you successfully install the desired version of KNIME Executor, rename the

 new folder containing the Executor installation to the old folder name.